Joe-Simpson/convert2cash/README.md

 2. Passcode
    - It was specified that this is required for Buy In only.
 Maybe that was an error.
    - Suspect it is for mobile phone, laptop, etc. passcodes.
+   - Adding to stock table
 3. Operator
    - I assume this is to track who logs various stock, sales, etc.
-   - Expect a dropdown will suffice for this.
-Staff probably dont want to sign in and out for each sale/process.
+   - Plan to use the User table, they will be required to sign in/out as required.
+     - Can make this a simpler process
+       - Dropdown quick select of user
+       - Prompt for password